-Currently registered students are eligible for TCS services at our main campus location at 1700 North Broad Street, 2nd floor, though remotely through the fall.
+Currently registered students are eligible for TCS services.
 Individuals who have the primary role of employee at Temple University who are taking classes will be referred to outside providers or the Referral Database] .
 All members of the Temple community are welcome to use our online referral database [in order to access referrals to community providers.

 Counselors at TCS will determine appropriate services after reviewing registration forms and having a collaborative conversation with the student.
 This may include a variety of treatment options at TCS or a referral to an outside provider.
 Students who are offered services at TCS are provided an individualized treatment plan during the conversation with the counselor, taking into consideration their needs and available resources.

 The counseling center provides eight main types of service.
 Detailed descriptions of each are in the “What We Do,” and “Specialized Services” sections of this website.